-BCA will assess the impact of the innovative method, system, process, plant & equipment on labour usage and determine the number of points to be awarded.
+(3) BCA will assess the impact of the innovative system on labour usage and determine the number of points to be awarded.

-- (a) Table 2 has been arranged into 3 main sections of architectural system, mechanical & electrical and plumbing system and innovative methods, systems, processes, plant & equipment with their respective point allocation. - (b) No screeding on floors (not stipulated in tender drawing) applies to all floor areas with floor finishes. - (c) RC walls left unplastered refer to off-form RC walls. - (d) Ceiling inserts refer to brackets or steel sections for supporting piping, conduits, cables and other M&E fittings which have been casted in-place in concrete. - (e) Prefab plant / piping modules refer to plant, pipes or ducts that are pre-fabricated offsite, assembled and installed in modules. - (f) Some specific items with points allocated have been listed in Table 2 under AMEP Innovative Methods, Systems, Processes, Plant & Equipment.
+- (a) Table 2 has been arranged into 3 main sections of architectural system, mechanical & electrical and plumbing system and innovative systems with their respective point allocation. - (b) No screeding on floors (not stipulated in tender drawing) applies to all floor areas with floor finishes. - (c) RC walls left unplastered (not stipulated in tender drawing) refer to off-form RC walls. - (d) Ceiling inserts refer to brackets or steel sections for supporting piping, conduits, cables and other M&E fittings which have been casted in-place in concrete. - (e) Prefab plant / piping modules refer to plant, pipes or ducts that are pre-fabricated offsite, assembled and installed in modules. - (f) Some specific items with points allocated have been listed in Table 2 under AMEP Innovative Systems.
 For any other innovations proposed by the builder that are not stated in Table 2, BCA shall determine the points to be awarded or not to be awarded.
-For such cases, the builder is advised to seek BCA's comments.
+For such cases, the builder is advised to seek BCA's comments early.